sadiqq-amin/seo-app/README.md

 npm install
 ```

-Create a `.env` file in the root with your own free PageSpeed Insights API key:
+Create a `.env` file in the root with your own free PageSpeed Insights and Gemini API key:
 ```
 VITE_PAGESPEED_API_KEY=your_key_here
+GEMINI_API_KEY=your_key_here
 ```

 Then: